 This course provides industry quality training to students in the preparation and service of coffee.

-Students learn about the coffee industry and coffee making.
-They are trained using a commercial coffee machine and learn to deal with customers in a cafe setting.
+Students learn about the coffee industry and the art of coffee making.
+They are trained using a commercial coffee machine and learn to deal with customers in a cafe-like setting.

 Completion of this course results in a certificate, which will support the student's application for casual work in a cafe.
 Students also have the opportunity to prepare and serve coffee at special occasions at school.

-Course times 8 am - 8.30 am week days at school.
-Usually Year 10 students but others by request.
+Course times are from 8 am - 8.30 am on week days at school.
+The course is usually available to Year 10 students only, but others may join by request.